shvetsovart/os-hard-labs/README.md

 Several labs where I worked on xv6 OS.

-In first laboratory work (intro) I implemented pngpong and dump methods.
+In first laboratory work (intro) I implemented pingpong and dump methods.

 In second laboratory work I worked on optimising xv6 allocator.